A possible method for non-Hermitian and non-$PT$-symmetric Hamiltonian systems: The non-Hermitian and non- -symmetric system

-where $\overline{\varphi}_0$ denotes the complex conjugate of ${\varphi}_0$.
+where $\overline{\varphi}_0$ denotes the complex conjugate to ${\varphi}_0$.
 Note that the symbols $X_j$ and $x_j$ in the above equation no longer stand for operators but coordinates.
 Eq.~(\ref{PVinner}) definitely gives the normalization of the ground state, which, together with eq.~(\ref{Naverage}), leads to $\langle n_j|PV|n_j \rangle =1$, where $j=1, 2$.
-That is, we at last prove the positive definiteness of the generalized inner product (defined by eq.~(\ref{innerpro})) for the set of eigenstates of the number operator (given by eq.~(\ref{number1})).
+That is, we at last prove the positive definiteness of the generalized inner product (defined by eq.~(\ref{innerpro})) for the set of eigenstates of the number operator, $|n_j\rangle$.

-Alternatively, by using Mathematica we can exactly solve the wavefunctions for any excited states related with the Hamiltonian eq.~(\ref{H1}) or eq.~(\ref{H2}):
+Alternatively, we can exactly solve the wavefunctions for any excited states related with the Hamiltonian eq.~(\ref{H1}) or eq.~(\ref{H2}):

 where